VIAME/VIAME/README.md

 VIAME is a computer vision application designed for do-it-yourself artificial intelligence including object detection, object tracking, image/video annotation, image/video search, image mosaicing, size measurement, rapid model generation, and tools for the evaluation of different algorithms.
-Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
+Both a desktop and web version exist for deployments in different types of environments, with an open annotation archive and example of the web platform available at [viame.kitware.com](https://viame.kitware.com).
+Originally targetting marine species analytics, VIAME now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
 It contains a number of standalone tools for accomplishing the above, a pipeline framework which can connect C/C++, python, and matlab nodes together in a multi-threaded fashion, and, lastly, multiple algorithms resting on top of the pipeline infrastructure.
-Both a desktop and web version exist for deployments in different types of environments.

 Documentation
 -------------